amusecode/TRES/README.md

 Mass transfer from one star to another and the consequential effect to the orbital dynamics is realized via heuristic recipes.
 These recipes are combined with  three-body  dynamics and stellar evolution inluding their mutual influences.

 TRES includes the effects of common-envelope evolution, circularized stable mass transfer, tides, gravitational wave emission and up-to-date stellar evolution through SeBa.
-Other stellar evolution codes such as SSE can also be used.
-Coming soon: TRES with MESA, transition to N-body calculations (including stellar evolution and dissipative processes) when the system's evolution is not secular anymore.
+Other stellar evolution codes such as SSE or MESA can also be used.
+Coming soon: transition to N-body calculations (including stellar evolution and dissipative processes) when the system's evolution is not secular anymore.

 This document contains the following parts: